12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 Consciously encourage them to read the books and visualize their next dental appointments.

-8- Schedule their Naps times Before Dental Visit
+8- Schedule their Naps times before the dental visit

-A cracky kind in a dental chair can just worsen his/her dental anxiety.
+A crackly kind of sound in a dental chair can just worsen his/her dental anxiety.
 Not to mention the unpleasant visit it may turn out to be!

 When scheduling appointment times, ensure your child is well-slept and in a good mood.